 7. Rate the other courses against it that are very good of 7, poor of 4.

-8. Multiply the score for the course by the rating for the quality and enter these scores into each of the spaces.
+8. Multiply the score by the quality rating and enter these scores into each of the spaces.

 9. Add up the scores under each course.